JhonatanHern/PseudoRandomDistributor/README.md

 - `randomAmountBasedOnBlock`: Calculates if tokens are to be withdrawn based on a specific block and how many tokens should be withdrawn.
 - `withdraw`: Allows the market maker to withdraw tokens for selected blocks.
 Emits a `Withdrawal` event.
 - `isBlockAvailable`: Checks if a block is available for withdrawal.
+- `resetInvestmentRound`: Resets the current investment round with new parameters.
+This function can be used to change the parameters of the current round or to pause the contract by providing an extremely large block interval.
+Can only be called by the investor.
 - `getBlockHash`: Gets the hash of a specific block.
 This is a testing helper function.

 ## Mock Trader Contract